AnuAnnMathew/Student_Dashboard/README.md

 Unit Testing

 Unit tests are provided for the ViewModel to ensure the correct data is presented to the UI.
-You can run the tests using the following command in Android Studio:

 GitHub Version Control